-What are the Types of Domestic Violence?
+The Types of Domestic Violence

 There are four types of domestic violence under Pakistani law: physical, mental, sexual, and economic.

-1. Physical violence is when a person is physically harmed by their intimate partner.
+1. Physical domestic violence is when a person is physically harmed by their intimate partner.
 This can include hitting, kicking, burning, or using any other type of force against the victim.

-2. Mental violence is when a person is psychologically harmed by their intimate partner.
+2. Mental domestic violence is when a person is psychologically harmed by their intimate partner.
 This can include verbal abuse, threats, intimidation, or controlling behavior.

-3. Sexual violence is when a person is forced to participate in sexual activity against their will or without their consent.
+3. Sexual domestic violence is when a person is forced to participate in sexual activity against their will or without their consent.
 This can include rape, sexual assault, or unwanted sexual touching.

-4. Economic violence is when a person is financially harmed by their intimate partner.
+4. Economic domestic violence is when a person is financially harmed by their intimate partner.
 This can include withholding money, preventing the victim from getting or keeping a job, or destroying property belonging to the victim.

 The Domestic Violence Act

-What is considered domestic Violence?
+What is considered domestic violence in Pakistan?

-While there is no specific law against domestic violence in Pakistan, there are a number of laws that can be used to prosecute perpetrators of violence.
+While there is no specific law against domestic violence in Pakistan, there are a number of laws that can be used to prosecute perpetrators of domestic violence.
 These include the penal code, the criminal procedure code, and the Muslim Family Laws Ordinance.